Excite Ballpark

 Excite Ballpark, previously known as San Jose Municipal Stadium or Muni Stadium, is a baseball park in San Jose, California.
-It is the home of the Minor League Baseball San Jose Giants, an affiliate of the San Francisco Giants.
+It is the home of Minor League Baseball's San Jose Giants, an affiliate of the San Francisco Giants.
 The team plays in the North Division of the California League.
 The stadium is also home to the San Jose State University Spartans college baseball team.
 Local high school baseball divisions also use the ballpark as their championship field.
 The stadium also hosts concerts, weddings, car shows, and many other community events.
 It has been the home field for the San Jose Owls, San Jose Red Sox, San Jose Jo Sox, San Jose Pirates, San Jose Missions, San Jose Bees, and the San Jose Expos minor league teams.

 The facility is located one block from Spartan Stadium, home to the San Jose State Spartans football team.
 The area across Alma Avenue from Excite is home to the San Jose State practice fields for soccer, baseball, and softball.
-Additionally part of the stadium's parking lot was converted into an indoor ice area, Solar4America Ice, which is the practice venue for the San Jose Sharks National Hockey League hockey team.
+Additionally part of the stadium's parking lot was converted into an indoor ice area, Sharks Ice San Jose, which is the practice venue for the San Jose Sharks National Hockey League hockey team.